Betta Splendid

 Before adding ANY medicines to the tank, please remove your carbon from your filter, as it will suck up all the medicine, and do a 100% water change.
 This is to avoid having water parameters that can make medicines toxic.
 If you can, add an air/bubble stone to increase oxygenation in the water, which will be sucked out by the medicines.

-• Maracyn (I) is also an anti-biotic, but this one attack gram-positive bacteria.
+Update: Unfortunately, the Maracyn series is no longer being made.
+Make sure yours is within date if you have it or are able to still buy it. - Maracyn (I) is also an antibiotic, but this one attack gram-positive bacteria.
 Because these bacteria are not usually responsible for resistant fin rot, this product should not be used by itself.
 Use with Maracyn II at the same time (Yes, you can do this), to help fight other diseases that may be present now that the fish's body is being attacked.
 You do not need to use both, but don't use just this one.
 It can be found in many places like above and is also made by Mardel.

-• Jungle Fungus Eliminator is a good product for treating aggressive rot, as well as many other diseases.
+- Jungle Fungus Eliminator, Jungle Fungus Clear is a good product for treating aggressive rot, as well as many other diseases.
 The two downsides to this medicine are that it changes the water's color DRASTICALLY (blue/green) and, when purchased in tablet form, it is made for 10gallons/tab.
 To shorten the dose, use scissors and scratch along the tablet in half, quarters, etc, then break.
 Like Maracyn, it is widely available, even in Wal*marts, as well as Petsmarts, etc. Made by Jungle, and can also be found in powder form.

-• Other medicines, such as minocycline, Kenacyn/kanamycin, tetracycline, and many others are available under various names, sometimes generic ones.
+- Other medicines, such as minocycline, Kenacyn/kanamycin, tetracycline, and many others are available under various names, sometimes generic ones.
 They can be found in fish stores, usually.
+You can also try your hand at Amazon.com if you feel comfortable with waiting for shipping.

 Avoid medicines that have melalecula oil (tea tree oil) in them, as they DO NOT treat fin rot.
-They are antiseptic medicines that will help AFTER the rot is cured and help with fin re-growth.
+They are antiseptic medicines that will help AFTER the rot is cured and help with fin re-growth in some fish.
 Such medicines are Melafix and Bettafix, to name a few.
 These medicines are controversial in the betta community, as too much of this medicine can cause damage to their labyrinth organ/lungs.
-If you feel comfortable enough using these, please use the Melafix at at most 1/4 the recommended dose.
-Bettafix is essentially watered down Melafix, so please- only use the dose recommended and NO MORE.
+This site does not encourage their use in these fish.
+Please avoid their use per the recommendation of this article and its treatments.